matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

 So what happens here is that we have two `flex` elements, each with `flex-flow: row;` so that each triplet will cover a row inside the available space.

-Okay, that's it here.
-There more interesting stuff happens in the next namespace.
+Okay, that's it in this namespace.

 ## matthiasn.systems-toolbox-ui.charts.histogram